CERN/slides/packages/slides-frontend/README.md

-# This is the CERN Slides' App frontend code
+# This is the CERN Slides App frontend code